Geoscience

 Satisfies: a university graduation requirement–senior capstone.

-This course is a departmental capstone highlighting original geoscience research projects designed by students, integrating both physical and human geoscience topics.
+A departmental capstone highlighting original geoscience research projects designed by students, integrating both physical and human geoscience topics.
 Students have the opportunity to apply geoscience skills they have gained to a topic of significance to current understanding of human-environment interactions.
-The course culminates in a geoscience conference where students plan, develop, and display their final projects.
+Culminates in a geoscience conference where students plan, develop, and display their final projects.

 Satisfies: a university graduation requirement–senior capstone.

-This course focuses on the global controls on aridity and the relationship between human activities and water resources in the largely arid western United States.
-Topics include topographic and meteorological controls on the distribution and quantity of water, the history of conflict over scarce water resources, and construction of dams, aqueducts, and other engineered structures to solve water scarcity problems.
-Case studies involve examples from the western United States and other countries.
+Focuses on the global controls on aridity and the relationship between human activities and water resources in the largely arid western U.S. Includes topographic and meteorological controls on the distribution and quantity of water, the history of conflict over scarce water resources, and construction of dams, aqueducts, and other engineered structures to solve water scarcity problems.
+Case studies involve examples from the western U.S. and other countries.
+Companion course to GEOS 470AL.

 Cross-listed: ENVS 490.